Equine Nutrition - Nutritional Supplements

 The diarrhea is most likely not related to feeding.
 Considerations to explore include deworming schedule, dental health, time of day worked, temperature where stabled and temperature when worked, horse’s temperament prior to work, and overall body condition relative to exercise deportment.
 I am not a big fan of daily psyllium supplementation and there is a fact sheet on those thoughts in Dr. Bray’s Corner.
 If your horse has been diagnosed by a DVM with ulcers and joint problems then I would visit with your vet about more proven treatments then the over-the-counter supplements.
 The Integrity formulas provide adequate levels of biotin, lysine and methionine which are the primary ingredients being marketed by your hoof supplement.

-I have heard people talk about Integrity and was wondering how it compares to the supplement and horse feed I use.
-The ingredients include probiotics, electrolytes, and minerals.
-Does this mean I would no longer need to include these if I switched to your product?
+I have heard people talk about Integrity and was wondering how it compares to the supplement and horse feed I use [product X and product Y].
+Their ingredients include probiotics, electrolytes, and minerals.
+Does this mean I would no longer need to include these if I switched to Integrity?

-Those supplements are not needed when feeding Integrity.
-The Integrity products are balanced formulas that complement the forage portion of the diet relative to all the nutrients and energy required by horses.
-The formulas are fortified with yeast culture and prebiotics that nourish the microflora of the horse’s gut and fortified with vitamins & minerals.
+Probiotics, electrolytes, and minerals are not needed when feeding Integrity because they are part of the formulation.
+Integrity feeds have balanced formulas that complement the forage portion of the diet relative to all the nutrients and energy required by horses.
+The formulas are fortified with yeast culture, probiotics and prebiotics that nourish the microflora of the horse’s gut and are fortified with vitamins & minerals.
 The fat source rice bran and the protein/fat source ground-flaxseed are also ingredients of the Integrity formulations.
 Integrity also contains the soluble fiber sources (beet pulp & soy hulls) that promote gut integrity and these two soluble fiber sources are primary ingredients in the formulas.

 I have a 20-year-old warm blood mare in very good health.
 She is fed a commercial complete formula, rice bran and a joint supplement, with good grass hay.
 I'm looking at Integrity to maintain her weight, her excellent condition and energy level for her work, but to take her sharpness down a few notches!
 Would you suggest Integrity Senior or low starch?